-What Can a Handyman Do in Lafayette, Louisiana?
+What Can a Handyman Do Without a License in Lafayette, Louisiana?

 In Lafayette (Lafayette Parish), most “handyman” work is legal without a Louisiana state contractor license only when each job stays under Louisiana’s contractor-license threshold and you avoid regulated trades (electrical, plumbing, HVAC/refrigeration, gas).
 Even when you’re exempt from state contractor licensing, you still typically need a City of Lafayette occupational/business license and must pull permits for certain scopes (structural, mechanical, electrical, plumbing).
 Louisiana’s key threshold is $7,500 per job (labor + materials) for commercial contracting; residential home improvement has additional state registration rules for larger projects.